lzhangao/Beer-CPG-Project/README.md

 This process introduced several constraints:

   High manual overhead: Daily reconciliation consumed significant sales leadership time, reducing capacity for coaching, distributor coordination, and pipeline management.

   Error risk and version drift: Multiple sheets with duplicated logic increased the likelihood of formula breakage, inconsistent definitions, and conflicting outputs   across reports.

   Delayed visibility: Reporting lagged behind actual sales activity, limiting the usefulness of weekly rep reviews and senior KPI dashboards.

-Limited scalability: As order volume, SKUs, and sales reps increased, the system required proportional increases in manual effort and became increasingly brittle.
+  Limited scalability: As order volume, SKUs, and sales reps increased, the system required proportional increases in manual effort and became increasingly unsustainable.

   Poor auditability: Historical changes to customer attributes and order mappings were difficult to trace, limiting confidence in reported metrics.

 As a result, sales operations and leadership were forced to prioritize data preparation over analysis and decision-making, constraining the organization’s ability to respond quickly to performance trends and account-level risks.